Singapore Food Guide

 Ice Kachang (红豆冰)

-A colorful shaved ice dessert topped with various ingredients like red beans, sweet corn, jelly, and condensed milk.
-It's a refreshing treat on a hot day.
+A shaved ice dessert piled with red beans, sweet corn, jelly, and condensed milk.
+Exactly what you want on a hot afternoon.

 Chendol (煎蕊)